enricmartos/SpringBootApp/README.md

 ## Description

 This application is a library management system which allows you to see, edit and delete all book entries.
-You can add a new book as well.
+You can add new books as well.

 ## Core technologies